Table of Contents

 Not every sales conversation is the same.
 Sales people can’t expect to approach a sales call with a mid-level manager, who needs to champion your solution all the way up the hierarchy, in the same way as a call with a C-level (i.e. Chief Marketing Officer, Chief Information Officer, etc. ) decision-maker.

 If your sales representatives have the same approach for every prospect, they’re only going to succeed when they get lucky and speak to the prospect who matches their approach.
-Unless you can reliably divide up your sales teams so that the same person only has to interact with the same type of prospect, you need to make sure that your sales employees have the coaching and experience to be able to adjust their approach and conversations according to their audience.
+Unless you can reliably divide up your sales teams so that the same person only has to interact with the same type of prospect, you need to make sure that your sales employees have the sales training and experience to be able to adjust their approach and conversations according to their audience.

 Dealing with C-suite executives is a whole different ball game for a sales rep who up until now has only spoken with mid-level champions.
 Quite apart from the apprehension they might feel about talking to a high-powered business leader, your sales employees also need to know what kind of style and approach to use in these conversations.